jsenv/core/packages/server/docs/all_the_rest.md

 # See also

-## listenAnyIp
+## acceptAnyIp

-_listenAnyIp_ parameter is a boolean.
+_acceptAnyIp_ parameter is a boolean.
 When enabled server will be accessible by all machines connected to your network.
 This parameter is optional and disabled by default.

 When you are on a secure internal network, you can enable this parameter to make your server accessible to other machine than yours.

-## ip
+## host

-_ip_ parameter is a string representing the ip server will listen.
-This parameter is optional with a default value of `"127.0.0.1"`.
+_host_ parameter is a string representing the host server will listen.
+This parameter is optional with a default value of `"localhost"`.

 ## port